joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 {%
   include image
   name="monterey_ride.jpg"
-  caption="Taking a break during a bike ride from Saratoga to Monterey."
+  caption="Preparing for a bike ride from Saratoga to Monterey."
 %}

 [1]: http://arxiv.org/abs/1505.07376